Part 3 of the Athletic and Social Development Are Keys To Being Active For Life

 In part two, we discussed the grade school years as being a time when kids are starting to develop and establish the fundamental skills necessary to play sports, to learn in school, and to build relationships with others.

-As stated by Erickson, it is a time when kids learn to be more industrious, or self-sufficient and productive.
-It is through their positive and negative experiences in school, in sports, and in their social interactions that determine whether they start to gain or lose self-confidence and self-competence.
+As stated by Erickson, it’s a time when kids learn to be more industrious, or self-sufficient and productive.
+It’s through their positive and negative experiences in school, sports, and in their social interactions that determine whether they start to gain or lose self-confidence and self-competence.

 If children are able to have positive and meaningful experiences during that time, it will be easier for them to want to take on more challenging tasks and dedicate more time to getting better at doing the things they find of interest.

 Part three discusses the teenage years and how kids start to define who they are as a person and how they start to develop as a competitive athlete.

 Erickson’s Stage 5 (Identity versus Role-Confusion, age 12-18); LTAD Stage 4 (Train to Train, girls age 11-15/boys age 12-16) and Stage 5 (Train to Compete, girls age 15-21/boys age 16-23)

 Erickson Stage 5 (Identity versus Role-Confusion, age 12-18)

 This stage occurs during adolescence from puberty to early adulthood.
 This is a time in life when a person is figuring out, “Who am I?”
 To answer this question, Erikson believed that you must successfully resolve all previous stages.
 Erikson considered this identity crisis stage to be the most significant conflict a person must face.
 If an adolescent is able to resolve this conflict, then they will have a strong sense of identity and be ready to plan for the future.

 LTAD Stage 4 (Train to Train, girls age 11-15/boys age 12-16)